-ruble 7 171 Normanization Groups Setting Description Group Name Enter a Group Name for intuitive future reference.
+Setting Description Group Name Enter a Group Name for intuitive future reference.
 Normalization Rules Click the + button adjacent to the pane as shown in the figure above.
 2. In the left textbox, enter a regular expression.
-For more information about regular expressions, refer to online tutorials or see Examples of Normalization Rules on page 313.
+For more information about regular expressions, refer to online tutorials or see Examples of Normalization Rules on page 339.
 3. In the replace by field, enter the text that will replace the found regex.
 You can use groups collected by brackets () in the regex in the replacement string using \$1, \$2, See a regex tutorial for more information.
-Rules Simulation: Test Use the rules simulation to test different possible inputs and verify that the regex sequence you entered produces the result you intended. ■ Enter any value you want to test and click Test; the result of each
+Rules Simulation: Test Use the rules simulation to test different possible inputs and verify the the regex sequence you entered produces the result you intended.
+Enter any value you want to test and click Test; the result of each individual rule is displayed to the right; the result of all the rules

-Setting Description individual rule is displayed to the right; the result of all the rules together is displayed lowermost right.
+Setting Description together is displayed lowermost right.